Skip to main content

 On V1 Nodes, the Config tab holds dropdowns, toggles, and text fields for materialization, insert strategy, preSQL and postSQL, and other settings.

-Open the Columns tab next to Config on the right to see the columns Coalesce inferred from your SELECT clause.
-Each selected column appears with its name and data type.
+Open the Mapping tab next to SQL Editor to review the columns Coalesce inferred from your SELECT clause.
+Each column appears with its name and data type.

 UNKNOWN data types